Volunteer | Veterinarians Without Borders

 Current VETS volunteer opportunities are listed below.
 If you don't see one that fits your skills and experience, apply using our VETS General Volunteer Application.
 Our partners often require skills and experience which may not be expressed in a position below so there may be an opportunity to design a custom placement based on your skill set which is in line with a partner's needs.

-ANIMAL HEALTH AND FOOD SECURITY
+ANIMAL HEALTH, ENVIRONMENT, AND FOOD SECURITY

 GENDER EQUALITY AND SOCIAL INCLUSION